liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/01-upgrading-a-theme-to-7-2-intro.markdown

 [TOC levels=1-4]

-In these tutorials, you'll learn how to upgrade your themes from earlier versions of @product@ to @product-ver@.
+In these tutorials, you'll learn how to upgrade your themes from earlier versions of @sharepoint@ to @sharepoint-ver@.
 As you go through this process, you'll learn how to upgrade your theme's metadata, styling, templates, UI, and more using all the best practices and standards.
-By the end of the tutorial, you'll have a theme that runs on @product-ver@.
+By the end of the tutorial, you'll have a theme that runs on @sharepoint-ver@.

 To upgrade your theme, select the tutorial below that corresponds to the current version of your theme: